Experiments and Causal Inference

 • Recommended prior coursework (ISS):

-• ISS5066 Programming for Business Analytics (PBA) covers statistical inference, R programming, and an introduction to causal inference including potential outcomes and difference-in-differences — all directly relevant to ECI.
+• ISS5066 Programming for Business Analytics (PBA) covers statistical inference, R programming, and an introduction to causal inference including potential outcomes and difference-in-differences.
+All of these are directly relevant to ECI.
 ECI goes considerably deeper, with more formal notation and careful assumption-based reasoning.
 Students entering with PBA will find the foundational concepts familiar, but should expect to engage more rigorously with the underlying theory.
 Qualified undergraduates and graduate students from other departments are welcome to join the class.

 • ISS5077 Computational Statistics for Data Science (CSDS) covers hypothesis testing, regression, and applied statistical modeling and will provide a strong background for the statistical foundations covered in this course.